NB Psychiatry

 What are the risk factors of schizophrenia?

-Drug usage for recreation.
 Researchers have connected schizophrenia to the use of some recreational drugs.

-Neurochemistry: Imbalances in certain neurotransmitters and abnormalities in brain structure and function have also been observed in individuals with schizophrenia.
+Imbalances in certain neurotransmitters and abnormalities in brain structure and function have also been observed in individuals with schizophrenia.

-Risk Factors Of Schizophrenia
+What Are The Risk Factors Of Schizophrenia?

 What are the treatment options for schizophrenia?

-Medications Antipsychotic drugs have greatly improved the outlook for individual patients as they reduce psychotic symptoms and usually allow the patient to function more effectively and appropriately.
+Antipsychotic drugs have greatly improved the outlook for individual patients as they reduce psychotic symptoms and usually allow the patient to function more effectively and appropriately.
 Two types of antipsychotic medicines are used to treat psychotic disorders.

-Cognitive Behavioral Therapy treatment can assist persons with schizophrenia to cope with and manage their condition.
+CBT treatment can assist persons with schizophrenia to cope with and manage their condition.
 It may reduce symptoms and enhance function.
 Long-term therapy can also assist with secondary conditions that accompany schizophrenia, such as anxiety, sadness, or substance abuse.

 Helping someone who may have schizophrenia